 Methane (CH4) is an important greenhouse gas and a common trace component of groundwater.

-We are currently undertaking a survey of baseline methane concentrations in groundwaters across the UK.
+We are currently undertaking a National Baseline Methane Survey in groundwaters across the UK.
 This work will enable future changes to be measured, which is of relevance to current issues such as possible shale gas extraction.

 Using baseline methane concentrations for the main groundwater supply aquifers in the UK, Gooddy and Darling (2005) estimated that water supply groundwater sources contribute only 0.05 per cent to total UK methane emissions (up to 3.3 x 10-4 Tg/year).